 Similar to how you can manage every component of the Team (Users/API Keys/Targets) from the team's details, you can also manage these components from their respective sections.

-For instance, through the Users list, you can add new or edit existing users to accommodate different access scopes:
+For instance, through the Users list, you can add new or edit existing users to accommodate distinct roles for different access scopes:

-• A role for the Global (account) scope, the user can use that role for the entire account.
+With a Global (account) scope, the user can use the assigned role on the entire account.

-• A role for a specific Team, the user can use that role in the context of that team only.
+With a specific Team scope, the user can only use the assigned role in the context of that team.

-• A role for a specific Target, the user can use that role only in the context of the selected target.
+With a specific Target scope, the user can only use the assigned role in the context of that target.

 To do this, select the role you want to assign and choose the respective scope using the Teams/Targets toggle and selecting the intended scope from the respective dropdown.